Skip to main content

 (2) Harassment

-For purposes of this rule, harassment is unwelcome verbal, non-verbal, or physical conduct directed toward a person that is based on the person's protected class.
-Harassment violates this rule when enduring it becomes a condition of continued employment or when it is sufficiently severe, persistent or pervasive that it unreasonably interferes with, denies, or limits that person's ability to participate in or benefit from a university education or employment program or activity and creates an objectively hostile environment.
+For purposes of this policy, harassment is unwelcome verbal, non-verbal, or physical conduct directed toward a person that is based on the person's protected class.
+Harassment violates this policy when enduring it becomes a condition of continued employment or when it is sufficiently severe, persistent or pervasive that it unreasonably interferes with, denies, or limits that person's ability to participate in or benefit from a university education or employment program or activity and creates an objectively hostile environment.

 Harassment does not include constitutionally-protected activity or conduct that serves a legitimate purpose.